Whooping cough: Treatment

 The antibiotics erythromycin, clarithromycin, or azithromycin are typically the recommended treatment.
 Newer macrolides are frequently recommended due to lower rates of side effects.
 Trimethoprim-sulfamethoxazole (TMP/SMX) may be used in those with allergies to first-line agents or in infants who have a risk of pyloric stenosis from macrolides.

-A reasonable guideline is to treat people age >1 year within 3 weeks of cough onset and infants age <1 year and pregnant women within 6 weeks of cough onset.
+A reasonable guideline is to treat people aged more than a year within three weeks of cough onset, infants aged less than one year, and pregnant women within six weeks of cough onset.
 If the person is diagnosed late, antibiotics will not alter the course of the illness, and even without antibiotics, they should no longer be spreading pertussis.
 When used early, antibiotics decrease the duration of infectiousness, and thus prevent spread.
 Short-term antibiotics (azithromycin for 3–5 days) are as effective as long-term treatment (erythromycin 10–14 days) in eliminating B. pertussis with fewer and less severe side effects.

 People with pertussis are most infectious during the first two weeks following the onset of symptoms.

 Effective treatments of the cough associated with this condition have not been developed.
-The use of over the counter cough medications is discouraged and has not been found helpful.
+The use of over-the-counter cough medications is discouraged and has not been found helpful.

 Prognosis

 While most healthy older children and adults fully recover, infection in newborns is particularly severe.
 Pertussis is fatal in an estimated 0.5% of US infants under one year of age.
-First-year infants are also more likely to develop complications, such as: apneas (31%), pneumonia (12%), seizures (0.6%) and encephalopathy (0.15%).
+First-year infants are also more likely to develop complications, such as apneas (31%), pneumonia (12%), seizures (0.6%) and encephalopathy (0.15%).
 This may be due to the ability of the bacterium to suppress the immune system.